jonmadison/zero-to-api-talk/0toApi.md

 ^0:05

-^Since this talk is about API-first, i'll start with this API box, first.
+^[SAY] Since this talk is about API-first, i'll start with this API box, first.

 ---
 ![fill](./images/diagrams/API-1.png)